vanruesc/stay/README.md

 "http[s]://www.your-domain.com[:port]/json/foo/bar"
 ```

-The modified URI won't be seen by the user and the infix can be freely chosen.
+The modified URI won't be seen by the user and the infix can be freely chosen by you.
 If we assume that the original URI points to a simple HTML page which looks like this:

 ```html